atodorov/qa-automation-python-selenium-101/module05/README.md

 The standard documentation contains the
 [list of assert methods](https://docs.python.org/3/library/unittest.html#assert-methods)!

+You can write asserts using several different styles:

+    assert 4 == 4
+    self.assertEqual(4, 4)
+    self.assertTrue(4 == 4)
+    self.assertTrue(-1)

+    assert 4 < 5
+    self.assertTrue(4 < 5)

 ## Demonstration of setUp/tearDown and test execution

 Execute `test.py` to see the order of execution of all set-up/tear-down and test methods!

+## Flaky tests

+These are tests which randomly fail without an obvious reason.
+The root cause behind them is either timing issues (async JavaScript in a web context) or mismatch between the actual environment the test is running into (DB records, files on disk, etc) and the environment the tester imagined when the test was created!
+Execute `test.py` several times quickly to trigger a flaky failure.

 ## Tasks & homework